T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**Mozilla Firefox:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox)

+### English UK

-1 -> [FireFox Beta:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Beta) Beta version of the FireFox browser.
+1 -> [FireFox Beta:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Beta/English%20(UK)) Beta version of the FireFox browser.
 Good for experimenting new features.
 Use the 32-bit exe if your system is not x64 compatible.

-2 -> [FireFox Dev:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Dev) Developer version of the FireFox browser.
+2 -> [FireFox Dev:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Dev/English%20(UK)) Developer version of the FireFox browser.
 Good to create an extension and try new features.
 Use the 32-bit exe if your system is not x64 compatible.

+3 -> [FireFox Standard:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Standard/English%20(UK)) Standard FireFox.
+Use the 32-bit exe if your system is not x64 compatible.

+### English US

+1 -> [FireFox Beta:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Beta/English%20(US)) Beta version of the FireFox browser.
+Good for experimenting new features.
+Use the 32-bit exe if your system is not x64 compatible.

+2 -> [FireFox Dev:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Dev/English%20(US)) Developer version of the FireFox browser.
+Good to create an extension and try new features.
+Use the 32-bit exe if your system is not x64 compatible.

-3 -> [FireFox Standard:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Std1) Standard FireFox.
+3 -> [FireFox Standard:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Mozilla/Firefox/Standard/English%20(US)) Standard FireFox.
 Use the 32-bit exe if your system is not x64 compatible.

 [**NSIS (NullSoft Scriptable Install System):**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/NSIS%20(Nullsoft%20Scriptable%20Install%20System))